Reporting discrepancies are common and expected when multiple systems measure line item delivery.

 - Exclude unfilled impressions, as these can inflate Ad Manager numbers.

 - Impression counting differences: Ad servers have different methods for counting impressions and filtering invalid impressions.
-Learn about how Ad Manager counts impressions.
+Learn how Ad Manager counts impressions.

 - Different geography definitions: Different ad servers map IP address location data differently, which can lead to significant discrepancies.